mozilla/sumo/README.md

   Tasks friendly to new contributors.
 These tasks are only closed when they are done.

 - Project specific labels:

   - oidc
   - other

   If an issue does not have a label then it belongs to kitsune.

 ### Columns

-#### Triage/Parking Lot column
+#### Triage

-This column only holds standalone issues and projects that are not currently active.
+Default column for incoming issues.
+Only holds issues that have not been proccessed yet.

 #### Backlog column

+Our Parking Lot.
+Issues that are valid but not yet an immediate priority.

+#### Next Items

 Hold the tasks of individual _active_ milestone(s) or standalone tickets that will be worked on within a few weeks.

-#### Comms/Dependencies/Blocked column
+#### Projects, Epics and Blocked Items

-This column holds all the tasks that require collaboration with project stakeholders or there are blocked for any reason.
+This column holds all the tasks that require collaboration with project stakeholders or are blocked for any reason.
+It is also a placeholder for Project/Epic cards.
+Single cards that hold all the information relevant to a project, links to documentation and its milestones.

 #### In Progress column